 I was born in The Netherlands on May the 27th 1961.
 Following my primary and secondary education in The Hague, I moved to the south to successfully complete a 3-year vocational course resulting in a diploma in Activity Supervision in 1982

 It was during my practical placements in different healthcare institutes that I became interested in a career in Nursing.
 In 1983 I registered at a teaching Hospital to receive the required training and obtained my diploma as a General Nurse in 1986.
-I took an interest in Critical Care and Anesthetics, but had to wait for a few years until I was able to enroll in a Nurse Anesthetist course, which eventually happened in 1989.
+I took an interest in Critical Care and Anaesthetics, but had to wait for a few years until I was able to enrol in a Nurse Anaesthetist course, which eventually happened in 1989.
 I spent those years working on several critical care wards thus collecting valuable experience and skills.
-They proved to be of great value and certainly helped me to successfully finish my education as a Nurse Anesthetist in 1992 with required qualification.
+They proved to be of great value and certainly helped me to successfully finish my education as a Nurse Anaesthetist in 1992 with required qualification.

-The following 15 years I pursued my career as a Nurse Anesthetist in different hospitals, among which were a pediatric hospital, an academic teaching hospital, and a district general hospital.
-My work allowed to me to practice in theaters as well as a recover room nurse.
+The following 15 years I pursued my career as a Nurse Anaesthetist in different hospitals, among which were a pediatric hospital, an academic teaching hospital, and a district general hospital.
+My work allowed to me to practice in theatres as well as a recover room nurse.